 Drug tolerance and dependence are critical aspects of addiction that have significant implications for individuals struggling with substance abuse.
-Drug tolerance is the diminished response to a drug over time, requiring higher doses to achieve the same effect, while dependence is a physiological and psychological reliance on a substance accompanied by withdrawal symptoms upon cessation.
+Drug tolerance refers to the diminished response to a drug over time, necessitating higher doses to achieve the same effect.
+Dependence, on the other hand, is a physiological and psychological reliance on a substance, often accompanied by withdrawal symptoms upon cessation.

-According to the National Institute on Drug Abuse (NIDA), approximately 10% of individuals who use drugs will develop a substance use disorder, which often involves tolerance and dependence.
+According to the National Institute on Drug Abuse (NIDA), approximately 10% of individuals who use drugs will develop a substance use disorder, which frequently involves both tolerance and dependence.
+This statistic underscores the critical need for understanding the underlying mechanisms of these conditions to better address and treat them.

-Drug dependence is a state in which an individual relies on a drug to function normally and experiences withdrawal symptoms when they discontinue or significantly reduce the drug.
-It is the compulsive use of a substance despite negative consequences.
-Dependence can be both physical and psychological.
-Physical dependence manifests through the development of withdrawal symptoms when drug use is ceased or reduced abruptly.
-Psychological dependence involves the intense craving and preoccupation with obtaining and using the drug.
+Drug dependence is a state wherein an individual relies on a drug to function normally and experiences withdrawal symptoms upon discontinuation or significant reduction in drug use which represents a critical stage in the cycle of drug addiction, characterized by the body’s adaptive responses to repeated drug exposure.
+This adaptation can significantly impact an individual’s behavior and well-being, compelling them to use increasing amounts of the drug more frequently to achieve the same effects.
+It encompasses compulsive substance use despite adverse consequences and can be both physical and psychological.
+Physical dependence is evident through withdrawal symptoms when drug use ceases abruptly, while psychological dependence involves intense cravings and preoccupation with obtaining and using the drug.

 1. Pharmacological factors